GSA/digitalgov.gov/content/events/2024/02/2024-02-07-uswds-monthly-call-february-2024.md

 **Slide 38:** Our new component status page lists all of the USWDS components — and component ideas — currently in the life cycle, and shows which phase the component is currently in.
 We also provide a link to the most current information on the component.
 Depending on the phase, this link might point to the discussion, issue, pull request, or component page.
 You can find this new page at [designsystem.digital.gov/components/status](https://designsystem.digital.gov/components/status).

-And it's worth repeating that this page will list components that are in the proposal phase as well, so it can serve as an important reference if you're interested in whether the design system has a specific component, or whether a component you need has a proposal already in progress.
+And it's worth repeating that this page will list components that are in the Proposal Phase as well, so it can serve as an important reference if you're interested in whether the design system has a specific component, or whether a component you need has a proposal already in progress.
 If there isn't a proposal, or if you want to speed up the proposal process with your own contributions, well… that's what we'll talk about in just a moment!

 **Slide 39:** But first, I'll pass it over to Anne to talk about what's next with the component lifecycle.